limitloss/dark/README.md

 For a log of recent changes please see the changelog in [CHANGELOG.md](./CHANGELOG.md).
 This is currently being updated manually by [@limitloss](https://github.com/limitloss).

+## Changelog

+If you do use the contents of this repo in your work, we'd really appreciate a citation with [CITATION.bib](./CITATION.bib).

 ## Contact